The Best Coffee Machine With Milk Frother

 • Size & Weight: 25.6cm wide x 44cm deep x 34cm tall, 8Kg

-• Programmable Espresso coffee and Lungo Buttons
+• Programmable Espresso and Lungo Buttons

 • 3 strength settings